Redallia/starflight_remake/docs/design/hud_specification.md

 - **Location:** Where the player is (Hyperspace, System Space, Orbit, Planet Surface, etc.)
 - **Sub-state:** Modifier to current location (Landing Mode, Communications, Scanning, etc.)
 - **Auxiliary Override:** Temporary override for Auxiliary View display (or None)
+- **Active Encounter:** Reference to ships in current encounter, if any (context modifier, not a location)

 ### State: HYPERSPACE
 - **Main View:** Starfield, ship, star systems